ckurze/mdb-modernization-single-view-demo/insurance-service/README.md

 This Python Flask application provides a RESTful service interface to access the insurance single view based on MongoDB.

 ## Test
 In order to test locally, ```docker-compose.yml``` provides the parameter for accessing MongoDB as well as the ports on which the application should be accessible.
+If you perform changes in the source code, it will be automatically reloaded.

 Start the local application with:
 ```